MicrosoftDocs/azure-aks-docs/articles/aks/concepts-machine-learning-ops.md

 * Model tuning/retraining at regular time intervals or when a certain amount of new data is collected in your application.
 * Detection of performance degradation to kickstart fine-tuning or retraining on a different subset of data.
-* CVE scanning on base container images pulled from external container registries to ensure safe security practices.
+* Common vulnerability and exposure (CVE) scanning on base container images pulled from external container registries to ensure safe security practices.

 #### Continuous integration (CI)